Skip to content

 11. Adventure at the Bale Grist Mill State Historic Park

 The park’s main attraction is the original 36-foot water wheel used at the mill.
-Restoration of the water mill was completed in 2020, allowing visitors to finally see it in action.
+Restoration of the water mill was completed in 2020, allowing visitors to see it in action.
 The mill is of enormous historical and current significance for the area.
 It served as the social centre of Napa Valley as settlers came to use the mill.

 12. Explore Haunted Napa Valley